 Will I be required to bring my dog to adoption events?

 You are requested to come to adoption events as often as you can – it’s a great way to get your dog adopted.
 We would ask if possible that you stay with your dog.
 If this is not possible, please let us know and we will arrange for a volunteer to transport and handle your pet at the adoption event.
+Due to the pandemic, we are currently holding all adoption events virtually until further notice, so we ask foster families to showcase their dog from home as part of our online adoption events.

 Can I adopt my foster dog?